-Cherries are flowering plants that belong to the Rosaceae family.
-They originated in Europe, Asia, and northern parts of Africa and can be found in temperate regions around the world but can’t be cultivated in tropical areas.
+Cherry trees are flowering plants that belong to the Rosaceae family.
+These fruit trees originated in Europe, Asia, and the northern parts of Africa.
+Cherry trees can be found in temperate regions around the world, but interestingly, can’t be cultivated in tropical areas.

-A cherry tree can produce around 7,000 cherries per year but will only start yielding fruits three to four years after planting.
-The trees mature after seven years and can still bear fruit around 100 years.
+A given cherry tree can produce around 7,000 cherries per year, but will only begin yielding fruit three to four years after planting.
+This type of fruit tree matures after seven years and can still bear fruit around 100 years of age.

-There are around 2,000,000 cherries produced each year with Turkey as the leading country for producing cherries.
+There are around two million total cherries produced each year within the cherry season.
+Turkey is the leading country in cherry production.

 Table of Contents